Back to all posts

 Have you ever been in the shower when the water suddenly goes cold for a moment, only to get hot again?
 This is often called a “cold water sandwich,” and it’s a common issue with tankless heaters.
 It typically happens when you turn the hot water off and then quickly back on.
 There might be some warm water left in the pipes from the previous use, which is followed by a burst of cold water as the unit takes a second to fire up and reheat the incoming water.
 While occasionally normal, if this happens frequently or the temperature swings are extreme, it could point to a problem with the flow sensor or the heating element.

-Leaks and Drips
+Spotting Puddles, Leaks, and Drips

 Water should stay inside your pipes and your water heater—never outside.
 If you notice any drips, puddles, or water stains around your unit, you have a leak that needs immediate attention.
 Even a small drip can lead to significant water damage, mold growth, and corrosion over time.
 Carefully inspect the unit and try to find the source of the leak.
 It often comes from loose pipe connections or worn-out valves.
 If you can’t find the source or the leak seems significant, it’s best to shut off the water supply to the heater and call a plumber right away to prevent further damage.

-Strange Noises
+Hearing Strange Noises from Your Heater?

 Your instant water heater should operate almost silently.
 If you start hearing unusual sounds, it’s a clear sign that something is amiss.
 Popping or cracking noises often indicate a buildup of mineral deposits, also known as scale, on the heating elements.
 This forces the unit to work harder to heat the water.
 A hissing or sizzling sound could mean the heating element is failing or that there’s a leak dripping onto a hot component.
 Don’t ignore these sounds; they are early warnings that your unit needs maintenance or a repair.

-Weak Water Pressure
+Is Your Water Pressure Disappointing?

 If you notice that the hot water is trickling out of your faucets while the cold water is still flowing strong, your instant water heater is likely the culprit.
 Over time, mineral scale can build up inside the unit’s narrow pipes and clog the system.
 This restricts water flow and results in weak hot water pressure throughout your home.
 A clogged internal filter can also cause this issue.
 This is one of the most common signs your tankless system needs repairs and is often solved with a good cleaning or descaling service.